Jimwi/ilets_words/day6/2 20210826_fa_01_transcript.md

 WARD: That is soon.
 You know, it's always - with these things, it's a Rubik's Cube, trying to work out where you can get to and what's possible and what's safe and what's sensible and where you can do the best reporting.
 And, you know, it's not clear to me exactly where and when we will end up.
 But I think all of us in the team - Brent Swails, William Bonnett, Najibullah Quraishi and myself - feel very much committed to continuing to tell this story.

 GROSS: You know, your memoir, which is called "On All Fronts: The Education Of A Journalist," is going to be published in paperback in early September.
-And in that book, you explained that you became CNN's chief international correspondent when you were on `maternity` leave.
+And in that book, you explained that you became CNN's chief international correspondent when you were on `maternity leave`.
 You'd already been reporting for CNN.
 That's when you got the promotion.
 And you write a little bit about how being a mother changed your perspective.
 You say after four months at home with your baby son, being open and loving and gentle and calm, you suddenly had to toughen up again.
 Can you compare those two sides of yourself and what it takes to turn off the toughness of being a journalist and being, like, the calm and soothing mother, and then to have to turn that part off, to become the tough journalist who's willing to take so many risks to get the story?

 WARD: I think it's really easy to turn off the tough part.
 The minute I see my two little boys, I'm just completely immersed in love and `bliss`.
 It is so hard, though - so hard - to try to put your armor back on and leave them and go and keep doing the job because it doesn't get any easier.
 No matter what people tell you, it doesn't.
 You make peace with it, and you know you're doing the right thing.
 And a big part of why I wrote that book is for my little boys so that they will understand the decisions I made and the work I did.
 But it's still always just - you know, honestly, it's kind of `agony` saying goodbye.

 And sometimes it's different.
 If you've been at home for a few months or a couple of months, then you're sort of also excited to leave and get back out on the road.
 But when you've just had a few days, it's hard.
 It's really hard.
 And the only thing that I get comfort from is I know it's not as hard for them because they're surrounded with, you know, so much love, and they're really happy.
 And so I take comfort in knowing if it's just hard for me, then that's OK.
 I can deal with that.

-GROSS: My guest is Clarissa Ward, CNN's chief international correspondent.
-We'll talk more about reporting from Afghanistan after a break.
-This is FRESH AIR.

-(SOUNDBITE OF MUSIC)

-GROSS: Let's get back to my interview with Clarissa Ward, CNN's chief international correspondent.
-She spent three weeks reporting from Afghanistan.
-She flew out of the country on a military flight to Doha, Qatar, last Saturday with hundreds of evacuees.

-Do you think being a mother has changed your perspective when you are reporting?
+GROSS: Do you think being a mother has changed your perspective when you are reporting?
 And do you think it's changed the risk `calculations` that you make?

 WARD: I think it's changed both, `to a certain extent`.
 I'm very risk-averse.
 I'm very cautious.
 And I know that might sound strange, given my reporting in Kabul, but I really am always going at great lengths to avoid being in a sort of active battle type of situation.
 Or if I know there are lots of bombs and - you know, there's plenty of frontline situations that I really try to avoid.